GNC (company): Franchising

 In 1988, GNC began offering franchising opportunities.
 They sell various third-party brands such as Glaxon Electro Creatine.
 GNC also offers exclusive energy formula powders and G Fuel energy drinks that are available for purchase both online at GNC.com and at GNC stores across the country.
 The company offers a turnkey business model that includes training, marketing support, and access to GNC's proprietary products.
 However, franchisees are required to pay an initial franchise fee, ongoing royalties, and adhere to certain operational standards. there are also some potential drawbacks to franchising with GNC.
 Franchisees are required to follow GNC's operational standards, which can limit their ability to innovate and differentiate themselves from other GNC locations.
 Additionally, ongoing royalties can eat into profit margins, and franchisees may be subject to additional fees for marketing and advertising support.
 Over the years many of GNC's Franchisees have excelled and have been recognized nationally for their success.
-In March of 2022 COO Nate Frazier Announced that Franchisee Laura Dalton had been recognized as the IFA Franchisee of the year.
+In March 2022 COO Nate Frazier Announced that Franchisee Laura Dalton had been recognized as the IFA Franchisee of the year.